RafhaelBraga/SpringBatch/README.md

 ## Features

+-  :lock: Schedule a batch to encode data from field "senha1" to "senha2" (Table senhas).
--  :lock: Schedule a batch to encode password from field "Senha1" to "Senha2".
+-  :lock: Schedule a batch to encode data from field "cpf" to "cpf" (Table pessoas).
 - :page_facing_up: List all passwords

 ## Tech